Whoever invented the headlamp needs world recognition and some sort of prize for best invention ever.

 Worst.
 Headlamp.
 Ever.

 Another thing that comes to mind is this must have been a headlamp designed for millennials by millennials.
-The is because of the touch screen-like controls on the side that trigger different things to happen.
-Both the top button and touch control are overly complicated when you’re simply just trying to get a light fixated on what you’re doing.
+This is because of the touch control on the side.

-How do the controls operate?
+How does it operate?
 If you want to go from white light to red light, you have to turn off one of the colors and then hold the button until another color comes on.
 This is confusing because until you figure it out, you’re accidentally turning on and off other lights while some other light is dimming.
+Again, not real user friendly.

-The lighting intensity is very nice.
-For the 2018 model, it’s 300 lumens which is a jump from a previous version of the Spot.
-For headlamps of this size, that’s pretty good.
-The only complaint in the lighting department would be the pattern.
+The lighting intensity is real nice.
+For the 2018 model, it’s 300 lumens which is a jump from a previous version.
+For headlamps this size, that’s pretty good.
+The only complaint here would be the pattern.
 It was neither great for near or far range.

-The sad part is Black Diamond could have made the Spot a better headlamp if they only followed a more simplified design.
-Is there anything wrong with having just one button to select between low, medium and high?
+The sad part is Black Diamond could have made the Spot much better.
+Is there anything wrong with just one button to select between low, medium and high?

-Why does everything we create have to be overly complicated?
+Why does everything we create have to be so complicated?

 Decent brightness of light.